10 Genius Small Master Bathroom Ideas that WOW!

 The more light you have in a space, the more open it will feel.
 To make your master bathroom feel larger, install a skylight.
-It will introduce dispersed natural light instead of direct artificial light.
-Here’s how to remodel your bathroom without destroying it.
+This is a great small master bathroom idea because it will introduce dispersed natural light instead of direct artificial light.
+Here's how to remodel your bathroom without destroying it.

 Try a Long Sink

 Another feature to consider for your small master bathroom ideas is a long sink.
 It's a great alternative to a double-sink vanity, because the sink and countertop are still all one piece to save space and accommodate two people, but a single long sink gives the illusion of more space.
 Here's how to install a vanity sink.